 It had always been a source of profound frustration to us that, because of the language barrier, the knowledge of many outstanding French works was denied to the American public.
 There was a time when French novels and French films were widely imported in the United States.
 People were mobbing the New York harbor waiting for the latest installment of Alexandre Dumas’ novels.
 Yet in the age of the global village, this cross-cultural exchange has shrunk to next to nothing, and I think America is the poorer for it.
 The purpose of Black Coat Press was to help remedy this sad state of affairs by providing a fairly comprehensive selection of the best and/or the most representative works, with proper introductions, bibliographies, etc. Because science fiction, fantasy, etc. are often regarded as minor genres by “serious” scholars (on both sides of the Atlantic!), we felt that publishing works of this nature would be more useful than publishing classic or mainstream novels, for which there are at least a few outlets available.

-Black Coat Press was established in 2003 as a division of Hollywood Comics, an agency representing some of the world's best writers and artists in the fields of motion pictures, television, multimedia, publishing and merchandising.
+Black Coat Press was established in 2003 as a division of Hollywood Comics, a California LLC representing some of the world's best writers and artists in the fields of motion pictures, television, multimedia, publishing and merchandising.
+(Our clients list includes the Estate of Jean-Claude Forest, Paul Pope and Stan Sakai.)
 Black Coat Press is primarily devoted to publishing English-language translations of classics of French popular literature, in the science fiction, fantasy and mystery genres, as well as classic French comics and a few stage plays.
 Black Coat Press' Standard Address Number is: SAN 255-366X.

 Our books are manufactured by Lightning Source in their LaVergne Tennessee Production Center or their Allentown Pennsylvania Production center in the US or in their Milton Keynes Production Center in tnhe UK; all wood product components used, either in cream-colored or white bookblock paper are Sustainable Forestry Initiative ® (SFI ®) Certified Sourcing in the US and Forest Stewardship Council ™ (FSC ®) Mixed Credit, FSC ® C084699 in the UK.